Leipzig Heart Center case study: Post-Anesthesia Care Unit (PACU)

-A fast-track concept which includes aspects of the ERAS programme has been running in Leipzig since 2005, explains Prof. Ender, Senior Consultant in Anaesthesia and Intensive Care Medicine at Leipzig Heart Center.
-Pointing to the results of a Cochrane analysis5, the Leipzig fast-track concept, in conjunction with risk stratification, seems to offer a promising way to finally reduce post-operative treatment time without endangering patients.
+A fast-track concept which includes aspects of the ERAS program has been implemented in Leipzig since 2005, explains Prof. Ender, Senior Consultant in Anesthesia and Intensive Care Medicine at Leipzig Heart Center.
+Pointing to the results of a Cochrane analysis5, the Leipzig fast-track program, in conjunction with risk stratification, seems to offer a promising way to finally reduce post-operative treatment time without risk to the patients.

-Among other things, this provides for patients who have undergone cardiac surgery ideally moving from the recovery room* to intermediate care on the same day, then to the normal ward, without spending time in the intensive care unit in most cases.
+Based on this program, patients who have undergone cardiac surgery ideally move from the recovery room to the intermediate care on the same day.
+Following this they are transferred to the normal ward, without spending time in the ICU (Intensive Care Unit) in most cases.

-What started in November 2005 with a recovery room equipped with three beds, is now, with 8 beds, a fixture in the Heart Center: internal statistics show that in the first year, just 18% of cardiac surgery patients received post-operative care via this route, while in 2019 the figure was over 52%.
+What started in November 2005 with a recovery room equipped with three beds, is now a fixture with 8 beds in the Heart Center.
+Internal statistics show that in the first year, just 18% of cardiac surgery patients received post-operative care via this route, while in 2019 the figure was over 52%.
 This currently corresponds to nearly 20,000 patients.
-Those who are suitable for the fast-track concept are identified using simple target criteria.
-These patients were at the top of the operating schedule thanks to pre-selection.
+Those who are suitable for the fast-track program are identified using simple targeting criteria and prioritized in the operating schedule.

-An evaluation also showed that a 12-hour stint in the recovery room is better than 24 hours, which is why opening hours are limited to 12 hours per day.
+An evaluation also showed that a 12-hour shift in the recovery room is better than 24 hours, which is why opening hours are limited to 12 hours per day.

 And finally, teamwork is important.
 "The concept can only succeed when everyone is on board," concluded Prof. Ender.